tinyheero/tinyheero.github.io/ml-and-stats-overview.md

         + Linear Regression
         + Artificial Neural Networks (ANN)
             - Can also be used for classification.
-    * Classification (predict discrete value; which class a data point belongs to)
+    * Classification - Predict discrete (categorical) values (i.e. class a data point belongs to)
         + Logistic Regression
         + Linear Discriminant Analysis (LDA)
             - Naive Bayes Classifier